-Privacy in Peril: A Lack of Clarity from the Courts - Steph Lozinski
+Privacy in Peril: A Lack of Clarity from the Courts - Seth Lozinski

 Jurisprudential Approach to Searches Incident to Arrest: